system76/tech-docs/src/models/addw2/repairs.md

 ## Removing the bottom cover:

-Removing the cover is required to access the internal components.
+Removing the cover is required to access most internal components.
 Prior to removing the cover, ensure the AC power is unplugged and all peripherals (including SD cards and USB drives) are unplugged or removed from the system.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 7 minutes